Prime Minister Jacinda Ardern defends proposed abortion law

 Ardern on Monday defended keeping the test in the law, saying it needed to be something that could pass through Parliament in a conscience vote.

-"I think this option has the greatest chance of succeeding in Parliament, and I think that's really important because one of the ultimately goals has been to modernise this legalisation," she said.
+"I think this option has the greatest chance of succeeding in Parliament, and I think that's really important because one of the ultimate goals has been to modernise this legalisation," she said.

 "Ultimately, it is about putting something to Parliament that has the strongest likelihood